When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 1. Fill the Nespresso water container with an equal mixture of white vinegar and water.

-2. Follow your machine’s instructions for descaling.
+2. Follow the instructions provided by your machine for descaling.

 3. After the cycle is complete, drain the vinegar and water solution and rinse the container.